logo

 });

-There are a few variants which req.json could be:
+There are a few variants that req.json could be:

-• Other based types from json.loads function like str, int, float, bool or None.
+• Other base types from the json.loads function, such as str, int, float, bool, or None.

-• None when parsing of JSON fails.
-That is logged with WARNING log level.
+• None when JSON parsing fails.
+This is logged with a WARNING log level.

 File uploadinglink | top

-By default, FieldStorage store files somewhere to /tmp directory.
-This is happened in FieldStorageParser, which calls TemporaryFile.
-Uploaded files are accessible like another form variables, but.
+By default, FieldStorage stores files somewhere in the /tmp directory.
+This happens in FieldStorageParser, which calls TemporaryFile.
+Uploaded files are accessible like other form variables, but:

-Any variables from FieldStorage is accessible with __getitem__ method.
-So you can get variable by req.form[key], which gets FieldStorage instance.
-This instance has some attributes, which you can test, what type of variable is it.
+Any variable from FieldStorage is accessible with the __getitem__ method.
+So you can get a variable by req.form[key], which returns a FieldStorage instance.
+This instance has some attributes that you can use to test what type of variable it is.

 @app.route('/test/upload', methods = state.METHOD_GET_POST)